- 2 Bedrooms

 When everything looks right, it's finally time to sign on the dotted line.
 Do not forget that most rental contracts require a considerable rental deposit and/or security deposit to cover the property owner.

 Make sure you get the manager's contact telephone number and entry/exit procedures for your rental property.
 We recommend keeping the contact's information in your smartphone and wallet.

 Congratulations!
 All that is left is making the most of your vacation!

 During your Stay

-- Make sure to protect the property owner (and your things!) by keeping the property locked up when you are away, exactly like you would at home.
+- Make certain to protect the rental owner (and your things!) by keeping the vacation rental locked up when you are away, just like you would at home.

-- Be sure to walk through the rental one final time and check for damage.
-We recommend walking through with the property manager wherever possible (this may not be possible)..
-If the property owner is not available, you'll want to take photos of the property to record its condition.
+- Once everything is out, do a walk-through of the rental home to confirm no damage occurred during your remain.
+We recommend walking through with the rental manager whenever feasible (often this isn't possible)..
+If the property owner is not available, be sure to take photos of the property to record its condition.

-- How was your getaway?
-Just about all rental management companies and rental home sites allow travellers to give comments.
-If the rental home and/or property manager was top notch, they'll appreciate your praise.
-If something went wrong and they did not fix it in a practical manner, or if the property wasn't as described, you should note that in your review.
+- How do you rate your experience?
+Most rental management companies and rental websites permit travellers to give comments.
+If the property and/or property manager was top-notch, they'll appreciate your compliments.
+If something was wrong and they failed to fix it in a practical manner, or if the property wasn't as described, you will want to note that as part of your comments.